 Looking at creating a Trust?
 Here’s some valuable terminology you’ll probably hear throughout the process!

 Applicable exclusion amount – Another name for the estate tax exemption amount (formerly called the unified credit), which shelters a certain value of assets from the federal estate and gift tax.
-For 2014, this amount is $5,340,000 and is inflation adjusted annually.
+After the passage of the Tax Cuts and Jobs Act of 2018, this amount for individuals is $11,500,000 and for a married couple is $23,000,000.
+This amount is inflation adjusted annually.
+Congress will reconsider this amount in 2025.

 Ascertainable standard – A standard, usually relating to an individual’s health, education, support, or maintenance, that defines the permissible reasons for making a distribution from a trust.
 Use of an ascertainable standard prevents distributions from being included in a trustee/beneficiary’s gross estate for federal estate tax purposes.
 Depending on state law, the use of an ascertainable standard may provide less protection for a beneficiary from creditors.